-The area near Revelstoke has seen resurgence in exploration activity due the great success of the Ruddock Creek deposit by Imperial Metals.
+The area near Revelstoke has seen resurgence in exploration activity due the success of the Ruddock Creek deposit by Imperial Metals.
 The Revelstoke area is also very highly ranked for its discovery potential by the BCGS.
-During the period of early-September through the beginning of October 2012, seventeen person days were spent prospecting new road exposures and fairly new logging blocks up the Akolkolex River Valley.
-Other work consisted of taking a couple of pick-up truckloads of flat quartz mica schist from road cuts and ditches, to evaluate for flagstone purposes.
+During the period of late June through the middle of October 2014, 25 person days were spent prospecting new logging road exposures and fairly new logging blocks up the Akolkolex River Valley.
+Other work consisted of taking a 4 pick-up truckloads of flat quartz mica schist from road cuts and ditches, to evaluate for flagstone purposes.
+The rock was quarried by hand from outcrop using pry bars and chisels.

-The first pass of prospecting was directed at cursory examination of logging roads up a branch road starting at about 14.5 Km on the Akolkolex River FSR.
-This resulted in numerous semi angular highly mineralised float boulders being discovered, as well as outcrops of massive iron sulphide mineralisation hosted by quartz veins.
+This year of prospecting was partially directed at the examination of two new logging roads up a branch road starting at about 14.5 Km on the Akolkolex River FSR.
+Numerous semi angular highly mineralised float boulders being previously discovered, as well as outcrops of massive iron sulphide mineralisation hosted by quartz veins.
+The area of the Ice Adit, crooked adit and various showings were also examined along the main mineral trend.
+An effort was made to find evidence of the zones in the valley floor, to no avail.

-The cursory examination by vehicle produced several areas that warranted a more detailed examination.
-These areas were then walked by crews consisting of a prospector and field technicians and a contract geologist.
+These prospective areas were walked by crews consisting of a prospector and 2 field technicians.
 Mineralisation was flagged and a GPS reading was taken at each sample location.
-It was quickly determined that the mineralisation was widespread and abundant.
 Prospecting upslope in search of the source of the mineralised float outside of the logged areas was hampered by very steep topography large talus blocks and very dense underbrush and slide alder.

-Numerous mineralised quartz veins were discovered in outcrop along road cuts during cursory prospecting.
+Numerous mineralised quartz veins were previously discovered in outcrop along road cuts during cursory prospecting.
 These veins in outcrop have similar mineralogy as the widespread float.
-As the mineralised outcrops and float material occurs over a large area it can be assumed that a large mineralizing system exists in the area.
+As the mineralised outcrops and float material occurs over a large area it can be assumed that a large mineralizing vein system exists in the area.
+So far, only anomalous grade mineralisation has been found in the veins.

 The locally occurring Standfast slide (fault) which is a large regional structure is probably responsible for contributing to this veining.

 The possibility of further outcrop exposures of mineralised quartz veins along strike to the North West is considered good.
 This is evidenced by further angular mineralised float along this trend.
 The trend to the south east would be obscured by the extensive overburden cover in the valley bottom.